-There are no survey or studies available for each individual local park, coastal or beach reserves at the time of preparing this report.
-The Council Parks Report in June 2022, however, provides an overview of all Council parks regarding customer experiences and improvement suggestions from visitors and users of these assets.
-Unless specifically explained, it is assumed that the findings and conclusions within this report are applicable to the majority of these local parks, coastal and beach reserves within SAP Area P.
+There are no survey or studies available for each individual local park, coastal or beach reserve at the time of preparing this report.
+The Council Parks Report in June 2022 however provides an overview of all Council parks regarding customer experiences and improvement suggestions from visitors and users of these assets.
+Unless specifically explained, it is assumed that the findings and conclusions within this report are applicable to the majority of the local parks, coastal and beach reserves within SAP Area J.

-Overall, satisfaction with the quality of park visits remains relatively high (over 85%) and there are no significant changes in the spread of park visitation by the local board compared to December 2021.
-However, for SAP Area P, it is noted that there is a lower proportion of recent park visitors in the Māngere-Ōtāhuhu local board area.
+Overall, satisfaction with the quality of park visits remains relatively high (over 85%) and there are no significant changes in the spread of park visitation compared to December 2021.
+However, for SAP Area J, it is noted that there is a higher proportion of recent park visitors in the Manurewa local board area.